chandra-gummaluru/chandra-gummaluru.github.io/_pages/cv.md

      - [Poster Presentation](https://github.com/chandra-gummaluru/chandra-gummaluru.github.io/raw/master/media/notes/poster.pdf)

 ## Teaching Experience
+**Course Coordinator/Instructor for CSC384: Introduction to Artificial Intelligence** <br>
+University of Toronto (May 22 - Present)
+ - Delivered lectures to a class of approximately 125 undergraduate students.
+ - Developed new course assignments and exams based on existing ones from previous instructors.
+ -
 **Course Instructor for CSC384: Introduction to Artificial Intelligence** <br>
-University of Toronto (Jan 22 - Present)
+University of Toronto (Jan 22 - Arp 22)
  - Delivered lectures to a class of approximately 90 undergraduate students.
- - Developed [course material](https://chandra-gummaluru.github.io/2022-02-11/ai) based on existing material from previous instructors.
+ - Developed new [course slides](https://chandra-gummaluru.github.io/2022-02-11/ai) based on existing slides from previous instructors.

 **Teaching Assistant for CSC384: Introduction to Artificial Intelligence** <br>
 University of Toronto  (Jan 21 - Apr 21)